MustafaLo/Noted/README.md

 ### Prerequisites

 1. Currently, this tool is made exclusively for VSCode users.
-Before running Noted, you should enable the [Track Current File](https://marketplace.visualstudio.com/items?itemName=MustafaLo.currentfiletracker) extension which will generate metadata about your current active file.
+Enable the [Track Current File](https://marketplace.visualstudio.com/items?itemName=MustafaLo.currentfiletracker) extension which will generate metadata about your current active file.
 2. Generate your [Notion API Key](https://developers.notion.com/docs/create-a-notion-integration#getting-started)
     ```sh
     #Add to your .env file